ytmytm/plus4-tcbm2sd/HardwareFirmware.md

 **WARNING**

-1. Be sure to setup you USB dongle to 3.3V operation.
+1. Be sure to setup your USB dongle to 3.3V operation.
 They usually have a switch for that.
 2. For development I have been reflashing Arduino code while cartridge was still connected to the computer.
 For this case make sure **to disconnect the VCC** line.

 ## <a name='C16C116Plus4software'></a>C16, C116, Plus/4 software

 ### <a name='Autostartbootfeature'></a>Autostart/boot feature

-If the filename is a single '*' (like after pressing `SHIFT+RUN/STOP`) then a small loader will be sent to the computer.
+If the filename is a single `*` (like after pressing `SHIFT+RUN/STOP`) then a small loader will be sent to the computer.
 This loader will try to load and run file `BOOT.T2SD` from the SD card's root folder.

 The source code for the loader is in [loader/loader.asm](loader) folder.
 You need [KickAssembler](https://www.theweb.dk/KickAssembler/) to rebuild it.